-Frank & Allie Lee are folk and old time musicians in western North Carolina with a unique (and developing!) story.
+Frank & Allie Lee are old time and folk musicians in western North Carolina.

 Treat A Stranger Right